Song-Kol Lake Pastures

 2. Day 2 On the Silk Road

-After early breakfast, we get on a minibus or cars that will take us to Shamshy Gorge.
-We’ll get a chance to see the Burana tower, guarding the Silk Road since the 10th century.
-We will get there around midday.
-After having our lunch, the guides will assign horses and the party will embark towards the Shamshy pass (over 3500m).
-On the other side, a beautiful view of the Sarala-Saz pasture spreads out.
-We spend the night in tents.
+After early breakfast a minibus or cars will take us to Shamshy Gorge.
+We will see the Burana tower that have been guarding the Silk Road since the 10th century.
+We will arrive at our destination around midday.
+After lunch the guides will assign horses and we will embark on our journey.
+First we head to the Shamshy pass (3570 meters elevation).
+On the other side, a beautiful view of the Sarala-Saz pasture spreads out and in the South we will see Kara Moinok and Sandyk mountains.
+A local shepherd will welcome us with tea.
+We will spend the evening together and sleep this night in tents.

 3. Day 3 Summer pastures

-The party traverses the extensive pastures and gets a chance to speed up.
+After breakfast we saddle up and ride out into the wild.
+We will traverse huge pastures and canter on the way.
+Surrounded by the beauty of wild nature we will enjoy our ride deeper into the mountains.
 We will reach the Iri-Suu village in the evening.
-After dinner, you may take a walk along the Kashka-Suu river, taste wild rhubarb and see the mountain glow.
-We spend the night in tents.
+After dinner we can take a walk along the Kashka-Suu river, taste wild rhubarb and see the mountain glow.
+We spend the night tenting.

 4. Day 4 The land of eagles and marmots

-The trail leads through a desolate wilderness.
-We first cross the western side of the dry Kochkor valley, then the Karakol river and the Buchuk pass (3400m).
-On the other side of the mountain range, the party enters a fairy-tale land – the Sook valley.
-The slopes are overgrown with flowers and wild onion, eagles soar in the sky and the marmots whistle from their hideouts.
-We reach the Kichi Saryk valley in the evening and spend the night in tents.
+The trail that day takes us through complete wilderness.
+First we cross the Western end of the dry Kochkor valley, then we have to cross the Karakol River and climb almost 1,000 meters to the Buchuk Pass (3,400 m above sea level).
+On the other side of the mountain range we will enter the fairy-tale Sook Valley.
+The slopes are covered with flowers and wild onions, eagles sail overhead, and marmots wail in their hiding places.
+We will cross the Sook River on a ford and reach the Kichi Saryk valley in the evening.
+We stay in tents for the night.

 5. Day 5 Mountain ridges